Minor in Public Health

 - health care administration

 To receive the minor on your transcript you need to complete six of the courses listed below.
-The College of Health and Human Services accepts two of these courses (PUBH 3010 and PUBH 3200) as General Education Social Sciences.
 Some courses in the list are also requirements or electives for various majors.
 Note that a student's minor must include at least 15 hours of courses that DO NOT also count toward requirements in the student's major degree program requirements.

 - PUBH 2100.
 Introduction to Community Health